wluu38/photo-gallery/README.md

 # Photo Gallery

 Photo Dump is a web application that allows users to upload and view images in a gallery format.
-Users can easily add images in `.jpg` or `.png` format to the gallery, which displays in a lightbox view when clicked.
+Users can add images in `.jpg` or `.png` format to the gallery, which displays in a lightbox view when clicked.
 This project utilizes HTML, CSS, and JavaScript for handling file uploads and dynamically updating a gallery.

 ## Features